 If you are using the WM Phone Notification Mode app (available on Google Play) your phone's notification mode will be shown near the inner end of the top hour mark on the outer dial.
 A pair of bars in a V-shape indicate that the phone is set to vibrate-only mode.
 A single horizontal bar indicates that the phone is set to silent mode.

 The red line on the outer dial indicates magnetic North.
-It can be turned on or off in Settings mode and is disabled by default for some watches.
+It can be turned on or off in Settings mode and is disabled by default for some watches that do not support it.

 Tapping the top sub-dial cycles through the Stopwatch, Info, Settings1, Settings2, and Tap Functions modes, then back to the normal time mode.